uldrensov/Screeps_stuff/README.md

 --Email notifications can be enabled for the following:

 * Daily net gain/loss of credits and pixels
-* Contents within a Storage are about to overflow (surplus)
-* Energy capacity within a Storage is about to run out (shortage)
-* Armed enemy unit spotted in a room containing defensive Towers
+* Armed enemy players spotted in owned / reserved territory
-* Threat sightings and threat response updates in long-distance mining sites